simongui/cloudraker/README.md

 # Cloudraker
-Cloud raker is a MySQL docker clustering management tool.
+Cloudraker is a MySQL docker clustering management tool.